-UK citizens – The UK is scheduled to leave the European Union on 31 January 2020 and Brexit negotiations are ongoing.
-The residency rights of British citizens will go through a transition period up to December 2020.
+UK citizens – The UK officially left the European Union on 31 January 2020 with a transition period up to the 31 December 2020.
+British citizens are being asked to apply for either permanent or temporary residence.
 You can see the current status on the Dutch immigration Brexit page.

 Citizens from non-European countries will require a residence permit (VVR – verblijfsvergunning) to live/work in the Netherlands.

 The first step is to apply for a provisional residence authorisation (MVV – machtiging tot voorlopig verblijf) which is a visa sticker in your passport that allows entry to the Netherlands/Schengen.
 The MVV and residence permit are applied for at the same time via the so-called Entry and Residence procedure (TEV – Toegang-en Verblijfsprocedure) – this is normally done by a sponsor such as an employer, university or partner.

 Note, citizens from Australia, Canada, Japan, Monaco, New Zealand, South Korea, United States of America or Vatican City do NOT need the provisional MVV.
 Other foreign national already holding an EU blue card who have lived in another EU member state also don’t need the MVV.